Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 Another classic option is the zero waste ceramic soap dish.

-These obviously aren’t compostable but they should last a very long time provided you don’t accidentally drop it.
+These obviously aren’t compostable but should last a very long time provided you don’t accidentally drop it.

 Again Etsy has so many beautiful hand crafted ceramic soap dishes available, but you can also try local antique and thrift shops!